api-platform/docs/deployment/kubernetes.md

 ### 2. Use :latest tags

-Infos about [best practices for tagging images for kubernetes](https://kubernetes.io/docs/concepts/containers/images/) You have to use the imagePullPolicy=Always see the last 3 parameters.
+Infos about [best practices for tagging images for kubernetes](https://kubernetes.io/docs/concepts/containers/images/) You have to use the *.image.pullPolicy=Always see the last 3 parameters.

     helm upgrade api-platform ./helm/api-platform --namespace=default \
     --set "php.image.repository=gcr.io/test-api-platform-310412/php" \